Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

     }
     ```

-- Get total battery usage of an application ID over a specific interval of time.
-  The from and to time of the period should be set as Unix epoch time in seconds:
+- Get the total battery usage of an application ID over a specific interval of time.
+The timestamps **from** and **to** must be set as per the Unix Epoch time format:

     ```
-    /* To get the usage for past 24 hours from current epoch time */ int period_t = 24*60*60; //24 hours in seconds
+    /* To get the usage for past 24 hours from the current epoch time */ int period_t = 24*60*60; //24 hours in seconds
     to = now; from = to - period_t;